Amalfi-Festival/amalfi-festival-org/faq.md

 Yes.

 What do you mean by triple occupancy?
-: The standard option for students is a shared room with three (3) beds.
-Double and single rooms are also available for a supplemental cost.
+: The standard option for students is a room with three (3) beds to be shared with two other roommates.
+Double (2 people) and single (private) rooms are also available for a supplemental cost.
+You may request specific roommates or the festival will assign appropriate students to share your room.

 ## Hostel: